 Here's how: Start out slow with 1 tablespoon (or 3 teaspoons) of virgin coconut oil spreading over a day first (add one tsp to your breakfast, one to your lunch and one to dinner).
 Or to make your life easier, split 1 tablespoon into half and take half tablespoon at breakfast while the other half at dinner.

-Do not take too much at first because virgin coconut oil may trigger diarrhea-like symptoms.
+Do not take too much at first because virgin coconut oil may cause diarrhea.
 It is highly detoxifying.

 But once your body gets used to this natural oil after 7 days or so, you can then gradually increase the dose up to 3 tablespoons a day.
 Again, spread throughout the day.
 The detox effect should taper off over time.